 Still, she feels very confident in her medical team and is lucky that she now has a specialist that understands the condition very well.
 She wants to help raise awareness of alloimmunization and HDFN so clinicians understand what tests and scans pregnant mothers need and when.

 Though Shaye is still waiting for the birth of her baby, she already wants to give back and help her rare community.
-Thankfully, Shaye has her faith and a strong support system by her side.
-Her journey and perseverance are a testament to how by coming together we can make a difference in each other’s lives and for research.
+Thankfully, Shaye has a strong support system by her side.
+Her journey and perseverance are a testament to how by coming together we can make a difference in each other’s lives.